 Mainly two major theories fall under biological causes that explain reasons for juvenile delinquency on a biological basis.

-The second theory is the Extra Y Chromosome theory that says, the presence of an extra Y chromosome in male increases his chance of getting involved in violent crimes.
+- Extra Y Chromosome theory says, the presence of an extra Y chromosome in male increases his chance of commiting violent crimes.

 Let us just quickly skim through the psychological factors behind juvenile delinquency.

-According to Sigmund Freud’s Psychodynamic Theory, the human personality is composed of three-part structure: id, ego and superego.
-The id follows pleasure principle, and ego compensates for the demands of the id by helping the individual monitor his actions to remain within the boundaries of social convention, while the superego forces the ego to control the id by directing the individual into morally acceptable behaviours that may not be pleasurable.
-Thus, the psychodynamic theory says that children who do not make the transition from id to the ego, are also prone to get involved in crimes.
+- According to Sigmund Freud’s Psychodynamic Theory, the human personality is composed of a three-part structure: id, ego and superego.
+The id follows the pleasure principle.
+The ego compensates for the demands of the id by helping the individual monitor his actions to remain within the boundaries of social convention.
+The superego forces the ego to control the id by directing the individual into morally acceptable behaviours that may not be pleasurable.
+Thus, the psychodynamic theory says that children who do not make the transition from id to the ego, are also prone to crimes.

 Sociological Theories | Social Causes

 Sociological theories point to the societal factors that are responsible for juvenile’s criminal behaviour.

 - Social Disorganization Theory says that socially disorganized areas with poor neighbourhood, lack of rule of law, etc. make children more prone to criminal behaviour.
 For example, many children in Liyari, a disorganized area in Karachi, Pakistan, became part of gangs and got involved in criminal activities.